Mara Gilbert, RN

 Growing up on a farm in Mendocino County, I experienced the natural rhythms of life and their importance to human well-being.
 As I grew up taking care of our farm animals, I learned basic veterinary skills and became increasingly fascinated by anatomy and physiology.
 With my love of healing, this later lead me into the field of nursing.
 Now, a more than ten year career as an RN has given me a solid grounding in science, and an understanding of disease and healing, as well as the strengths and weaknesses of allopathic medicine.

 My own health journey was a harrowing one, but provided a strong and solid foundation for my work as a natural health practitioner.
 I contracted Lyme disease as a child, but was not diagnosed until my late twenties when I became profoundly ill.
-My Lyme disease later developed into autoimmune diseases, including Hashimoto’s and Celiac.
+My Lyme disease later developed into autoimmune diseases, particularly Hashimoto’s Thyroiditis.
 When antibiotics and other allopathic treatments nearly killed me, I was forced to search through many different alternative treatments.
 Years of overwhelming fatigue, pain, struggle, and searching taught me the strengths and weakness of alternative treatments.
 It also gave me an intimate knowledge of illness and healing, and a compassion and understanding for those struggling with their health.

 I know what it is like to struggle and be ill.
 And I know what it takes to get well.